zoeyliu18/zoeyliu18.github.io/_pages/publications.md

 2023
 ----

+<b>Investigating data partitioning strategies for crosslinguistic low-resource ASR evaluation</b><br>
+<b>Zoey Liu</b>, Justin Spence and Emily Prud'hommeaux <br>
+To appear in \textit{Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics (EACL)</i>.

 <b>Studying the impact of language model size for low-resource ASR</b><br>
 <b>Zoey Liu</b>, Justin Spence and Emily Prud'hommeaux <br>
 To appear in <i>Proceedings of the 6th Workshop on the Use of Computational Methods in the Study of Endangered Languages (ComputEL-6)</i>.